RosettaCommons/documentation/Updates-beta-nov16.md

 * The default behavior of RRComparerElecDens has been updated following further visual inspection of its results
 * The envdep_new code checked in as part of beta_nov15 has been removed (it was not used in beta_nov15 nor here)
 * Small changes to rama_prepro param-file loading logic
+* Hahnbeom's hxl_tors (from beta nov15 patch) has been incorporated, replacing the hydroxyl torsion potential from cart_bonded.